Background

 If we rely on our client to check that they received a valid result, we lose out on an opportunity to let the client know why the call was unsuccessful.

-.
+In the Programming Defensively example, we can recover from being returned a null, but we don’t know why it was null.
 Was it because we hadn’t inserted the money?
 Was it because the machine was out of stock?
 Was it because the stars were out of alignment?

 Do we handle the scenarios differently?
 If we haven’t inserted enough money, that’s something we can deal with, but if the machine is empty, we need to look for another machine.